ndrean/asyn-promise/readme.md

-Demo of different `fetch` constructions **client-side** with a public API (endpoint: "https://reqres.in/api/users/" supporting `CORS` and `https` or "https://jsonplaceholder.typicode.com/users/").
+## Introduction

-We just render the ids in the browser to view the result of testing some fetch chaining strategies:
+Demo of different `fetch` constructions **client-side**.
+We just render the ids in the browser to view the result of testing some fetch chaining strategies.
+We used a public API (endpoint: "https://reqres.in/api/users/" supporting `CORS` and `https` or "https://jsonplaceholder.typicode.com/users/").
+The data is saved in _cache_.
+A link to a live demo using [surge](https://surge.sh/).

 - [Simple loop](#versions-of-fetch-and-cache-API) with the construction: `async/await`